kein-1/kein-1/README.md

 👋  Hi, I’m Kein
-📕  I'm currently a first-year Master's student studying Computer Science and Information Technology @ UPenn.
-I am primarily interested in Full Stack Development
+📕  I am a first-year Master's student studying Computer Science and Information Technology @ UPenn ⭐  I am also currently working as a Software Engineering intern at Arlite
 🚀  Experimented with GatsbyJS to build out my portfolio site: <a href="keinli.com"></a>.
 Special thanks to Konstantin for creating the gatsby-theme-portfolio-minimal, in which I used to build out my site
-💻  I primarily use Java and JavaScript
+💻  I primarily use JavaScript and Java
-💥  Planning on learning GraphQL, TypeScript, and Redis
+💥  Planning on learning GraphQL, TypeScript, Firebase, and Redis.

-### My Tool Box
+### Technologies I use
 [![My Skills](https://skillicons.dev/icons?i=py,js,java,react,nodejs,mongodb,express,postgres,tailwind,jest,git&perline=6)](https://skillicons.dev)